wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ::: details Simplified
 Miracles honour your perfection.
 Miracles praise God.
+Miracles deny identification with the body.
-Miracles deny body-identification and affirm spirit-identification.
+Miracles affirm identification with the spirit.
 Miracles heal.
 :::

-30. By recognising spirit, miracles adjust the levels of perception and show them in proper alignment.
+<span id=30>30.</span> By recognising spirit, miracles adjust the levels of perception and show them in proper alignment.
 ²This places spirit at the centre, where it can communicate directly.

 ::: details Expanded